CollActionteam/collaction_website/README.md

   >
   > You can track the issue on [this Next.js discussion](https://github.com/vercel/next.js/discussions/30468)
   >
   > Want a quick fix?
-Create a `.babelrc` in the root of your directory and paste the following:
+Upgrade to Node 16, if you haven't.
+Otherwise, you create a `.babelrc` in the root of your directory and paste the following:

   ```
   {
     "presets": ["next/babel"]
   }
   ```

+> If you are using VSCode, you'll probably want to download the suggested extentions

 ## Pushing Changes